noorwachid/prau/readme.md

 TLDR; If you are an "expert" C++, you should use CMake instead.

-But if you are dumb to understand what CMake actually does, Welcome to my dead simple build system.
+But if you are too dumb to understand what CMake actually does, Well to put it simply CMake is actually not a build system.
+It will generate Makefile which is configuration file of the native build system.
+And then compile and link the library or executable.

+Anyway, welcome to my dead simple build system.

 ## Installation
 I've tested it only on MacOS, but in theory should be working on GNU/Linux.